-In a cocktail shaker filled with ice, pour the liqueurs.
+In a cocktail shaker, pour the liqueurs.
+Fill with ice.

 Shake very well.

 Strain into the prepared glasses.
 Serve and enjoy.

 - The recipe makes two 2-ounce shots, so it's perfect for tall shot glasses.
 Smaller ones may hold just 1 ounce each, which means you can get four shooters out of one shaker.

 - Chopped and whole walnuts are easy to find in the baking section of most grocery stores.
 For rimming, you'll want to crush them into finer pieces.
 The easiest way is to add some walnuts to a plastic or cloth bag, then whack them with a muddler, rolling pin, or hammer.
 Some electric coffee grinders may work as well.

 - For the liqueurs, you have many brand options.
 The most popular choices are Kahlua for the coffee, Buttershots for the butterscotch schnapps, and Bailey's for the Irish cream.